vilozio/billbuddy/SETUP_GUIDE.md

 # Copy example env file
 cp .env.example .env

-# Place Google credentials
+# Place Google OAuth client credentials
-# Save your service account JSON to credentials/service-account.json
+# Save your OAuth client JSON to credentials/oauth-client.json

 # Edit .env file with your credentials
 nano .env  # or use your favorite editor